KimmieP/ep-color-lab/README.md

 **Real-Time Color Conversion & Harmony Generator**

-A lightweight, browser-based tool for designers and developers to generate accessible color palettes using mathematical harmonies rather than "AI guessing."
+A lightweight, browser-based tool for designers and developers to generate accessible color palettes using mathematical harmonies rather than just guessing.

 **[🔗 Try the Live App Here](https://KimmieP.github.io/ep-color-lab/)**